0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 # #4 What is the name of the most suspicious process?

 We can also get this suspicious process from the result of pslist.
-We wiil see that there is process called `rootkit.exe` which is not normal as it's obivious from it's name. we can also double check from `pstree` plugin.
+We will see that there is a process called `rootkit.exe` which is not normal as it's obvious from its name. we can also double-check from `pstree` plugin.

 ```
 Name                                                  Pid   PPid   Thds   Hnds Time